GoogleChrome/web.dev/src/site/content/en/handbook/writing-blog-posts/index.md

 {%endAside%}

-While reducing things to the minimum needed is always the goal, take care that this doesn't leave a copy and pasteable example that misses out something important to make the code secure.
+While reducing things to the minimum needed is always the goal, take care that this doesn't leave a copy and pasteable example that misses something important to making the code secure.
 In particular, avoid creating live examples on CodePen or Glitch with security or similar issues.
 You do not know where they might end up.

-If you want to avoid writing out validation or other code, adding the example as inline code with a comment indicating the position of the required additional code makes the intention clear.
+If you want to avoid writing validation or other code, adding the example as inline code with a comment indicating the position of the required additional code makes the intention clear.

 ### Share knowledge that's not in the docs

-Hopefully, there is already documentation on MDN or elsewhere for your feature.
+Hopefully, there is already a reference on MDN or elsewhere for your feature.
-The aim of your post should not be to document but to give extra information.
+The aim of your post should not be to write an exhaustive reference but to give extra information and best practices.
 That might be in the format of sharing cool use cases, providing tips from one developer to another, or explaining how some features work together.
 Suppose you find yourself detailing each method of an interface or every value of a CSS property.
-In that case, you are writing documentation and not an article, and there are better venues for docs.
+In that case, you are writing reference and not an article, and there are better venues for docs.

 Instead, write about what these methods or values can do, show examples, then link to the docs where the reader can explore how to take those examples further.

+If no reference is available, but you think there should be, contact jmedley@ who can assist you in creating it.

 ### Think about different ways to share information with components

 On web.dev there are several interesting components.
-Considering these while you are writing can help you avoid presenting the reader with a wall of text.
+Using these in your article will avoid presenting readers with a wall of text.
 For example:

 -  Add extra information or warn people with the aside component: [aside on web.dev](/handbook/web-dev-components/#asides), [aside on developer.chrom.com](https://developer.chrome.com/docs/handbook/components/#asides).
 -  Contrast code examples with the compare component: [compare on web.dev](https://web.dev/handbook/web-dev-components/#compare), [compare on developer.chrome.com](https://developer.chrome.com/docs/handbook/components/#compare).